Meeting date: 30 October 2007

 If a ballot is not received in email or surface mail by the above deadline, the ballot can still be cast by the voting Full Member by appearing in person at the general meeting, and providing the signed, marked ballot when the vote is called.

-Ballots, including those received in email, surface mail, and those cast in person (as well as any web-based ballots should they become available), will be counted when the vote is called in the general meeting.
+Ballots, including those received in email, surface mail, those cast on the web interface, and those cast in person, will be counted when the vote is called in the general meeting.
 Results will be announced at the meeting (assuming the tally method results in clear winners), and official minutes taken to reflect the voting.